Solving Inverse Parametrized Problems via Finite Elements and Extreme Learning Networks: The Dimensional Problem

 which proves Lipschitz continuity for $|\alpha|=0$.
+The same argument applied to the weakly differentiated equation \eqref{eq:multi-derivative-equation-Hm} shows that, for each coordinate direction $e_i$, the weak derivative $\partial_{t_i}u$ admits an $H_0^1(\Omega_x)$-valued representative satisfying the Lipschitz estimate

-Differentiability and the estimate \eqref{eq:ck-continuity-estimate} for $|\alpha|=1$ follow by applying the same argument to the weakly differentiated equation \eqref{eq:multi-derivative-equation-Hm}.
-Since $f$ is affine in $t$ and hence $\partial_t^{\alpha}f\equiv 0$ for all $|\alpha|\ge 2$, the differentiated problems for higher orders have the same structure, and the induction closes. \end{proof}
+In particular, this representative is continuous in $t$.
+Since $\partial_{t_i}u$ is already known to exist in the weak sense by Theorem~\ref{thm:regularity-Hm}, this representative coincides with the classical derivative of the solution map $t\mapsto u(\cdot,t)$.
+Iterating the same argument for higher-order weak derivatives $\partial_t^\alpha u$ yields \eqref{eq:ck-continuity-estimate} for all $|\alpha|\le k$.
+Since $f$ is affine in $t$ and therefore $\partial_t^\alpha f\equiv 0$ for all $|\alpha|\ge 2$, the induction closes. \end{proof}